ghaithalaydi/reading-notes/Class3- reading notes.md

 #Today's topics
 ## Git
-*git is a web application used to download and upload content from and to your local machine from cloud based sources and servers
++git is a web application used to download and upload content from and to your local machine from cloud based sources and servers
-*git also helps in version control and tracking changes to your reposotiries *some of the commands we have experience today include:
++git also helps in version control and tracking changes to your reposotiries

+*some of the commands we have experience today include:
  *Ls, used to list the elements of a specific directory *pwd, to print the current working directory